rechelon/zine_library/README.md

+# Zine Library

-This is a compilation of zines, imposed for easy printing, as well as a few posters.
+This is a compilation of anarchist zines and booklets, imposed for easy printing, as well as a few posters.

 Download a copy while you still can.
+See https://github.com/infoshop-io/generator/ for an automatic website generator to host this zine collection.
+Stock your own infoshop today!

-### Full books not included here
+### Full books not included here, but advised for any infoshop:

 Goldman - Anarchism and other Essays